As a reminder, you are reading this article as a part of the 4I’s series:

 - Any Research doc could help as well.

-Now, Let’s move to the next most interesting part, it is the implementation phase where we bring our ideas to the real world!
+Now, Let’s move to the next most exciting part.
+It is the implementation phase where we bring our ideas to the real world!

 Ready to take the next step?